GBP Ranking Factors for Local SEO: Proximity, Reviews, Relevance

 The rankings for health businesses and the main factors influencing them are shown below.

-Health businesses need a balance of location, category accuracy, and keyword-rich reviews to secure top spots.
+Health businesses need a balance of location, review management, and keyword-rich content to secure top spots.

 Law Sector